-Obviously deciduous forests are home to a number of different tree types, with the majority shedding their leaves each year.
-However, because these trees lose their leaves, this means that the forest’s overhead canopy changes over the course of the year, which greatly affects the kind of plant life that can survive these drastic shifts of amount of sunlight and moisture.
+Obviously, deciduous forests are home to a number of different tree types, with the majority shedding their leaves each year.
+However, because these trees lose their leaves, this means that the forest’s overhead canopy changes over the course of the year, which greatly affects the kind of plant life that can survive these drastic shifts of the amount of sunlight and moisture.

-The changing colors of tree leaves is one of the most notable features of deciduous forests, as when the temperatures start to cool in the fall, the trees will basically suck the chlorophyll out of their leaves to store for use during the colder and darker winter months.
+The changing colors of tree leaves are one of the most notable features of deciduous forests, as when the temperatures start to cool in the fall, the trees will basically suck the chlorophyll out of their leaves to store for use during the colder and darker winter months.

-Shrub stratum: shorter than the smallest trees, so need to be able to adapt to different amounts of shade over the year
+This layer is lower and closer to the ground and consists of bushes and shrubs.
+These are shorter than the smallest trees, so need to be able to adapt to different amounts of shade over the year

-- Orchids and other interesting flowering plants in deciduous forests have adapted over the years to reach light in different ways when the canopy is full in the summer months.
+- Orchids and other interesting flowering plants in deciduous forests have adapted over the years to reach the light in different ways when the canopy is full in the summer months.
 Some of these plants are able to use others to reach out of the way light, and others have adaptations that allow them to collect light as it moves across the floor.

 - Asian ginseng